rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 61. _My Favorite Thing is Monsters: Book One_, Emil Ferris
 62. _The People in the Trees_, Hanya Yanagihara
 63. _My Favorite Thing is Monsters: Book Two_, Emil Ferris
+64. _The Many Deaths of Laila Starr_, Ram V & Filipe Andrade

 ## Skimmed